Hunt and Fish Lead Free

 - Department of Health and Human Services, Agency for Toxic Substances and Disease Registry

 - Iowa Department of Public Health Bureau of Lead Poisoning Prevention

 In the US, waterfowl hunters must use US Fish & Wildlife Service approved non-toxic/non-lead shot.
-Many state and county areas in Iowa and across the country also require non-toxic/non-lead shot for all hunting.
+Many state and county areas in Iowa and across the country also require non-toxic/non-lead shot for all upland game hunting.
 In many situations, however, pheasant, turkey, rabbit, and deer hunters are still allowed to use lead ammunition.

 Here is some history behind the lead shot ban for waterfowl hunting: Eyes on Conservation podcast 114, Milton Friend explains how lead shot became banned from use in waterfowl hunting.
 This is over an hour-long podcast... but worth the history lesson!

 See more here: Research articles and information about the impacts of lead on humans and wildlife